Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 ## Risk Summary

 This section displays a two dimensional matrix of the open risks logged against the product of impact against probability.
 Combined these two dimensions are reflected in the risks exposure and each differently colored rectangle in the matrix represents one possible exposure.
 The number of risks that have a particular exposure are shown inside each rectangle as appropriate.
-Clicking on that number will take you to the risk list page filtered by the relevant exposure*.*
+Clicking on that number will take you to the risk list page filtered by the relevant exposure.

 ## Top Open Risks